 - Choose unblemished fruit.
 Bananas that have any blemishes on them more often than not will rot before they ripen all the way.
 It may not be noticeable if they are green or yellow, but any bruises will be very apparent by the time they are ripe!
 So choose your bananas carefully.

 - Unwrap.
-As soon as we get home, we free our bananas of any plastic wrapping.
-They seem to ripen faster when they aren’t covered in plastic, and the plastic also can trap moisture, which encourages mold – yuck.
+As soon as we get home, free bananas of any plastic wrapping.
+The plastic can trap moisture, which encourages mold – yuck.